 Are there fixed arrival dates?

-There are no start dates for the Ghana programme.
+Providing we have availability for the week you are planning to arrive, there are no start dates for the Ghana programme.
 Volunteers can arrive on any day of the week at any time 24/7 and our regular driver will wait for any flights which are delayed.
 Most flights tend to arrive at 8pm if flying from Europe.
 Arriving between Monday and Wednesday can be a good idea giving you plenty of time to settle in, check out a project or two and make friends before the weekend.